poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 ```
 Now when we run this program we will see every value being written to our
 array.
 Except when you use pwndbg.
 Even though I love this plugin it has for
-years already a bug where gdb freezes because of the continue.
+years already a bug where GDB freezes because of the continue.
 I believe it's
 being worked on but at the point of writing this I have the newest version from
 github and it still happens to me, so I will tell you how to fix it in case it
 happens to you too.
 There's one of the issues related to it:
 `https://github.com/pwndbg/pwndbg/issues/1653`.
 The fix is to use `python
 gdb.execute('continue')` instead of a `continue`.
 This fixes the issue for me
-but sometimes gdb every like tenth~ time doesn't continue and you need to
+but sometimes GDB every like tenth~ time doesn't continue and you need to
 continue by hand.
 Now I couldn't replicate so I guess they fixed it?
 It's not a
 big issue however if that happens to you try to set memoize to off by using the
 `memoize` command once.
 Turning off memoization makes pwndbg noticably slower